 What came first, the chicken or the egg?

 In 1959, no one would believe that Sunrise Poultry and Eggs on Elgin Avenue in Houston, Texas would start selling tail pipes and exhaust pipes for vehicles instead of processing chickens and selling eggs.
-In 2014, no one can believe that the first place in Houston to sell performance dual exhaust kits for automobiles started out as a chicken processing warehouse.
-Originally named Southwestern Muffler, Southwest Muffler & Brake started as an independent muffler shop in Houston 55 years ago with a goal of providing superior service and quality products to all of their customers.
+Today, no one can believe that the first place in Houston to sell performance dual exhaust kits for automobiles started out as a chicken processing warehouse.
+Originally named Southwestern Muffler, Southwest Muffler & Brake started as an independent muffler shop in Houston with a goal of providing superior service and quality products to all of their customers.

 L.C.
 “Gus” Gostecnik bought his first trailer load of tailpipes and exhaust pipes in 1959 and sold them to local parts houses.
 Soon after his initial purchase, Uncle Gus moved into a warehouse and expanded the business.

 With the purchase of a pipe bending machine, it was inside this warehouse that Southwestern Muffler began making Houston’s first performance dual exhaust kits.
 He later bought a couple of auto lifts from a man in New Orleans, Louisiana, and started putting mufflers and pipes on cars and trucks.
-It was in the back of that warehouse 55 years ago that the idea for Southwest Muffler & Brake was “hatched.”
+It was in the back of that warehouse in 1959 that the idea for Southwest Muffler & Brake was “hatched.”

 Lynn “Goose” Gostecnik purchased the company in 1977 and opened a second location under the name Brake Works.
 As a result of the daily on-site ownership, both locations soon became known as Southwestern Muffler & Brake Works.
 In an effort to modernize the brand but still maintain the original idea, Southwest Muffler & Brake emerged in 2012.